py2ai/py2ai.github.io/_posts/2024-06-08-Displaying-Remote-Application.md

 Sometimes, simply restarting XQuartz can resolve connection issues.

 # Conclusion
 By following these steps, you can run graphical applications on a remote server and display them on your local machine using X11 forwarding.
 This setup is particularly useful for remote development, running graphical applications, and visualizing data plots from a remote server.
+Thanks